janikvonrotz/awesome-powershell/readme.md

 * [Microsoft.PowerShell.UnixCompleters](https://github.com/PowerShell/Modules/tree/master/Modules/Microsoft.PowerShell.UnixCompleters) - Get parameter completion for native Unix utilities.
 Requires zsh or bash.
 * [PSDepend](https://github.com/RamblingCookieMonster/PSDepend/) - PowerShell Dependency Handler
 * [PSScriptTools](https://github.com/jdhitsolutions/PSScriptTools) - A set of of PowerShell functions you might use to enhance your own functions and scripts or to facilitate working in the console.
+* [PowerTab](https://github.com/jasonmarcher/PowerTab) - Powertab is an extension of the PowerShell tab expansion feature.

 ## Communities